bekk/bekk-christmas/post/react/getting-started-with-tracking-and-measuring-in-your-react-project.md

 Here we’ve also introduced severity level, which can be used to filter tracking in Application Insights to display what needs our immediate attention.

 Instead of doing all of this manually, you can also automatically track a number of events without explicitly telling it to do so.
-A very useful feature is automatically tracking page views and user navigation routes.
-Another very convenient feature is auto collecting errors and communication.
+A convenient feature is auto collecting errors and communication:

 ```javascript
 const throwError = () => {